The Guide to Renting a Car in Fiji© FijiPocketGuide.com

 Out of Fiji’s 333 islands, you can only hire a car on the islands with the largest road networks: Viti Levu, Vanua Levu and Taveuni.

-Car Hire in Viti Levu
+Car Hire on Viti Levu

 With the largest road network and the best quality roads in Fiji, Viti Levu has plenty of car rental companies to help you get around.
 More than 35 car rental companies can be found in Viti Levu, most located in Nadi (where Nadi International Airport is located) and Suva, with some rentals scattered along the Coral Coast.
+Car rentals on Viti Levu have a formal process of a full car inspection and requesting a bond or a pre-authorisation lock of funds on your credit card, for example.

-Car Hire in Vanua Levu
+Car Hire on Vanua Levu

-Car Hire in Taveuni
+Car Hire on Taveuni

 The Vehicles You Can Hire in Fiji